chillnook/UberDriverInformation/README.md

 # Uber Driver Mod
-The Uber Driver Mod is a driving mod for GTA V which expands the casual Taxi system with 80+ custom drop-off locations, high clientele rides, and more.
+The Uber Driver Mod is a driving mod for GTA V which expands the normal  Taxi system with 80+ custom drop-off locations, high clientele rides, and more.

 It is a revamped version of the old Uber Driver mod as it was outdated and did not run efficiently.